DBozhinovski/beerjs.mk/src/content/en/blog/vol9-survey.md

   name: Darko Bozinovski
   link: https://darko.io
   email: hello@darko.io
-  about: 'Does JS for fun and profit.
-Organizer of Beer.js Skopje.'
+  about: "Does JS for fun and profit.
+Organizer of Beer.js Skopje."
 date: 2023-04-07
-category: 'blog'
+category: "blog"
-image: '/img/BeerJS Vol. 9 - Banner.png'
+image: "/img/BeerJS Vol. 9 - Banner.png"
 ---

 Vol. 9 was a great start to the event season.
 It didn't have the biggest audience so far, but it was close.
 We have you,